Clean up Office and Outlook registry settings

 HKEY_CLASSES_ROOT\TypeLib\{2DF8D04C-5BFA-101B-BDE5-00AA0044DE52}

-5. Check if the value of the underlying folders match the version of Office that is currently being used.
+5. Check if the values of the underlying folders match the version of Office currently in use.
 Consult the table above.

-6. Delete the folders to versions of Outlook that are not installed.
+6. Delete the folders for versions of Outlook that are not installed.
 Consult the table above.

-Do not delete the entry for the version of Office that you have installed.
+Do not delete the entry for the version of Office you have installed.

-The remains of the old installation of Office have been successfully removed.
+Remains of the old Office installation have been successfully removed.
 Continue to the next section.

-Use the Windows Registry Editor to clean up the remains of old installations.
+Use the Windows Registry Editor to clean up remains of old installations.

 A Run screen opens.